 Eventually, I hired a therapist.
 A therapist I still see today.
 A therapist that understands me and helps me and cares about me.
 A therapist who told me that he has a therapist.
 A therapist that told me I was going through a lot and recommended inpatient treatment.
 I trusted him and I listened.
 I went to treatment for six weeks.
 And that was where I found more helpers who were seeking mental health treatment—doctors, surgeons, therapists, pastors.
 Turns out, sometimes the ones giving the hope need it just as much.

 Suicide is scary.
 Self-harm is scary.
 Mental illness is scary, and another way for it to take more lives is for the helpers in this world to be too ashamed to ask for help themselves.
 If you take the doctor out of the hospital, the patients lose their help.
 If you take the helper out of the mental health field, the people struggling lose one of their lifelines.
 The burn-out rate in the mental health field is so high and it’s a time when we need as many helpers as ever.
 I realize what it’s like to be on the other side.
 I realize what it’s like to suffer through mental illness, and I know what it’s like to feel what my clients are feeling.
 I can empathize when they come into my office and tell me they don’t want to live.
 I can help from a place of knowing.

-I remember those night of being suicidal vividly.
+I remember those nights of being suicidal vividly.
 I wish I could say they never happen anymore, but they do.
 Except now I have a support system.
 I have medications.
 I have a counselor.
 I believe my purpose in life will forever be to help others who are struggling.
 But sometimes my purpose is to just make it through the day alive.
 And that’s okay.
 That’s a valid purpose for anyone.
 Because even though I am a helper, a provider of hope, my mental health and my life are just as important as everyone who walks through my door.